saejong-jang-by/CICD_manual/aws_api_gateway_manual.md

 - Click the Create button

-# Next, we will add some resources to your web API.
+# Next, add some resources to your web API.
 Resources define the URLs that clients will use when calling your web API operations.

 - Select “Resources” on the left side.
 - Add the /sendemail resource to your web API.